 Student information systems like Classter allow institutions to provide a complete and comprehensive approach to student engagement while focusing on the student’s progress.
 Through Classter schools can set goals for their students or certain educational outcomes for every course.
 Teachers can integrate the goals achieved with the whole grade as well as numerous other functions like creating scenarios of marking or specifying how a student is evaluated.

-There are also other simplifications that involve data connectivity such as providing a set of descriptive assessment criteria that can be used by teachers for student assesment.
+There are also other simplifications that involve data connectivity such as providing a set of descriptive assessment criteria that can be used by teachers for student evaluation.
 They also allow educators to use predetermined, modifiable texts to assess student’s progress or respond to a set of open-ended evaluation questions.

 Parents like to know everything when it comes to their children’s progress.
-Teachers can use data from all sources to show parents what their child needs to improve and in what areas their child excels in.
+Teachers can use data connectivity from all platforms to show parents what their child needs to improve and in what areas their child excels in.
 They can have access to reports, absences and everything that has to do with their child and their relationship with the school.
 Since feedback is extremely important to a child’s success the feedback is twice as important since it can make or break the progress of a student.

 Classter is a pioneer in the education technology industry and it boosts data connectivity in K12 schools through its platform with the sole purpose to bring success both to the institution and the stakeholders.
 It provides one of the most comprehensive and configurable tools in the student information system market today.
 Contact our sales team to learn more.